Sanchows/auto-up-resume/README.md

     git clone https://github.com/Sanchows/auto-up-resume.git
     cd auto-up-resume
     ```
-2. Install dependencies (it is recommended to use it in a virtual environment) from the `requirements.local.txt` file:
+2. Install dependencies (it is recommended to use it in a virtual environment) from the `requirements.txt` file:
     ```shell
-    pip install -r requirements.local.txt
+    pip install -r requirements.txt
     ```
+   _***If you want to load environment variables from file automatically you may install python-dotenv: `pip install python-dotenv`**_
 3. Run:
    ```shell
    python .